 This park only has pit toilets – no flush toilets.

 Vehicle Accessible Camping

 are accepted and first-come, first-served sites are available.
 The small sites are located on two levels overlooking the Similkameen River amidst mature Douglas fir and Ponderosa pine trees that shade most of the sites.
 The sites on the upper level are more open, those closer to the river more treed.
 Campers can self-register if there are no staff present by depositing their fee in the self-registration vault beside the information shelter at the entrance to the park.
 There is no phone in the park.
 Hedley is the closest store and Princeton has the nearest hospital, fire, ambulance and police services.

-Vehicle Accessible Camping Fee: $16.00 per party/night
+Vehicle Accessible Camping Fee: $18.00 per party/night

-BC Senior’s Rate (day after Labour Day to June 14 only): $8.00 per senior party/
+BC Senior’s Rate (day after Labour Day to June 14 only): $9.00 per senior party/

 The roads in the park are paved and there is one wheelchair accessible pit toilet.